heldertoucas/PASS-APEX-BD-v1/tasks/0003-prd-pre-inscriptions-funnel-app-builder.md

 *   The status of pre-inscriptions is managed via the `ID_ESTADO_PRE_INSCRICAO` column in the `PRE_INSCRICOES` table.
 The relevant values are:
     *   `1`: Nova
     *   `3`: Convertida em Inscrição
-*   The check for existing citizens must be performed against both the `NIF` and `Email` columns in the `INSCRITOS` table, likely using a PL/SQL function.
+*   The check for existing citizens must be performed against both the `NIF` and `Email` columns in the `INSCRITOS` table, likely using a PL/SQL function within the `APP_UTIL_PKG` package.
 *   Batch processing logic should be implemented using the `APEX_COLLECTION` package to temporarily store the selected rows for server-side processing, triggered by APEX page processes.

 ## 8. Success Metrics